McGaugh History, Family Crest & Coats of Arms

 McGaugh Settlers in United States in the 20th Century

-- Mary McGaugh, aged 17, who emigrated to the United States from Clonaslee, Ireland, in 1908
+- Mary McGaugh, aged 17, who immigrated to the United States from Clonaslee, Ireland, in 1908

 - Hugh McGaugh, aged 28, who landed in America from Coatbridge, Scotland, in 1910